-• To save all messages to a text file, click Download Logs.
+To save all messages to a text file, click Download Logs.
 You can open the text file in Notepad or save the text file.
-This saves all of the messages, not just the ones currently in the Viewer.
-(For Admin/Editors only.)
+Downloading the logs saves all of the messages, not just the ones currently in the Viewer.
+The downloaded file may also include additional information on some errors, which is not shown in the Log Viewer.

-- To clear the messages currently in the window, click Clear.
-This action does not clear all logged messages; you can retrieve them by clicking Download Logs.
-(For Admin/Editors only.) - To pause or resume new messages being shown, click Pause or Resume. - To filter messages by priority/log level, choose the level from the Minimum log level dropdown menu and then click Apply.
-When applied, logs having a priority below the selected level will not be shown.
+To clear the messages currently in the Log Viewer window, click Clear Viewer.
+This action does not clear all logged messages; you can see them again by clicking Reload or retrieve them by clicking Download Logs.

+To filter messages in the window, for example for a key word within the message, type the word or phrase in the Filter field.
+The list immediately changes to show only those messages.
+To see older messages, too, click Fetch older entries.

+To diagnose problems when working with Opto 22 Product Support, the support engineer may ask you to click the Configuration button to display a file that provides special features.
+Follow instructions from the engineer to modify the file.

+Modifications to this file change the priority level of the data shown.
+When changes to the file are saved, logs having a priority below the selected level will not be shown.
 For example, selecting WARN excludes all INFO, DEBUG and TRACE level logs from the display.
+Here are the possible levels:

 - TRACE: Extremely fine-grained information.
 This level is primarily for diagnosing problems with the help of Opto 22 Product Support. - DEBUG: Fairly fine-grained information.
-Primarily for diagnosing problems with the help of Opto 22 Product Support. - INFO: Messages about the general progress of the app. - WARN: Information about unusual situations that may indicate a problem in groov or that groov is improperly configured. - ERROR: Errors within groov that typically don't affect how groov runs. - FATAL: Problems that cause groov to crash. - To filter messages using a text string, enter the string in the Contains string field and click Apply.
-Only the messages that contain the string in the message body are shown.
-This filter is applied not just to messages currently in the window, but to all messages.
+Primarily for diagnosing problems with the help of Opto 22 Product Support. - INFO: Messages about the general progress of the app. - WARN: Information about unusual situations that may indicate a problem in groov View or that groov View is improperly configured. - ERROR: Errors within groov View that typically don't affect how the program runs. - FATAL: Problems that cause groov View to crash.